Tim Grant (rugby league): Playing career

 Grant started his NRL career in 2007.
 He made his representative début for the City New South Wales team in the 2011 City vs Country Origin match.

 Grant was selected to make his début for the New South Wales Blues in the 2012 State of Origin series' second game.
 He took the first hit-up of the match and was seen as contributing well to the Blues's victory.

-Early in the 2014 NRL season Grant was relegated to the New South Wales Cup and was informed by Penrith to find a new club, despite having two years left on his contract.
+Early in the 2014 NRL season Grant was relegated to the NSW Cup and was informed by Penrith to find a new club, despite having two years left on his contract.
 Although the club later changed its tune, Grant finalised a move to the South Sydney Rabbitohs in April 2014, signing a 4-year contract.

 On 8 January 2016, Grant signed a 2-year contract with the Wests Tigers starting effective immediately, after being granted a release from the final 3 years of his South Sydney contract.

 At the end of the 2018 NRL season, Grant was released by Wests.
 Grant then signed a contract to return to his former club Penrith for the 2019 NRL season.
 In Round 12 2019 against Manly-Warringah, Grant was taken from the field with an injury which was later revealed to be a torn pectoral muscle and was ruled out for the season.
 On 5 June 2019, Grant informed the Penrith club of his decision to terminate his contract.

 On 14 November 2019, it was announced that Grant had signed a contract to join the Thirroul Butchers in the local Illawarra competition for 2020.